gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 # Computing the Natural Gradient in JAX

-Theory is amazing but it doesn't mean much if we can't use it.
+The theory is amazing but it doesn't mean much if we can't use it.
 So, to finish it off we're gonna code it!

-To do so, we'll write the code in **JAX** (what all the cool kids are using now a days) and train a small MLP model on the MNIST dataset (not the ideal scenario for natural gradient descent to shine but its good to show how everything works).
+To do so, we'll write the code in **JAX** (what all the cool kids are using nowadays) and train a small MLP model on the MNIST dataset (not the ideal scenario for natural gradient descent to shine but its good to show how everything works).

-If you're new to JAX theres a lot of great resources out there to learn from!
+If you're new to JAX there's a lot of great resources out there to learn from!
 What do I like about it you ask?
 Coming from a Computer Science background, I love the functional programming aspect of it which lets you write really clean code :D

 ## Code

-In my experience, when theres code available, i'll always skip the words and just read the code myself so in this section i'll mostly let the code speak for itself.

 First, we define a small MLP model